twilio-labs/paste/README.md

 ### Peer Deps

-A special note about peer deps: Peer dependencies should be hoised up the dependency tree.
+A special note about peer deps: Peer dependencies should be hoisted up the dependency tree.
 If `package-a` lists `package-b` as a peer dep, and `package-b` lists `package-c` as a peer dep, `package-c` must also be listed as a peer dep for `package-a`.
 All the way down the tree.

 A real example might be a `Button`. `Button` may only have a peer dependency on `Box`, but `Box` has a peer dependency on `Theme`, `Design-Tokens`, and `Style-Props`.
 These child peer deps need to be hoisted to the `Button` package.
 As such `Button` deps should look like: